1935 Copa del Presidente de la República

 The Copa del Presidente de la República 1935 (President of the Republic's Cup) was the 35th staging of the Copa del Rey, the Spanish football cup competition.

 The competition started in March 1935 and concluded on June 30, 1935, with the Final, held at the Estadio Chamartín in Madrid.

 Sevilla FC beat CE Sabadell for their first title in the competition.

+Teams

+The teams qualified for the competition through the regional championships.
+The regional championships were reorganized for the 1934–35 season, with six main regional competitions and separate championships for the Balearic Islands, Canary Islands and Northern Africa.
+The position of each team determined the round in which it entered the Spanish Cup.